 The freshman/sophomore UW campuses

-2005-2007

-The best start for the life you want.
+2007-2009

+Your best start on a bachelor's degree and unlimited career opportunities

-Admission to the UW Colleges' Campuses At the University of Wisconsin Colleges, learning is personal.
-Students who want a university education will not find a better place to start than a UW Colleges campus.
+Admission to the UW Colleges' Campuses

+Learning at the University of Wisconsin Colleges is personal.
+Students who want a university education will not find a better place to start than a UW Colleges' campus.

 ADMISSION POLICY Anyone who desires a university education will be considered for admission to the University of Wisconsin Colleges.
 Prospective students should apply early.
 Certain applicants who meet the minimum admission requirements (e.g., those who rank in the bottom quarter of their high school graduating class, or hold a certificate of GED) may have their admission deferred to a future term.
 Students admitted with high school records, placement test scores, or an academic performance history indicating potential difficulty with university work, will be required to participate in special programs aimed at remedying these difficulties.
 This policy is outlined on page 13 under "high risk and waiting list admissions categories".
-Students With Disabilities Qualified students with disabilities (those who have been admitted and can provide documentation of their disability) have the right to request accommodations from the university, as stipulated within Section 504 of the Rehabilitation Act of 1976 and the Americans with Disabilities Act.
-Students needing accommodations should provide early notice to staff in the campus Student Services Office because of the time required for arranging accommodations.
-Students may also contact the coordinator of Services for Students with Disabilities in Madison at 608/262-2001 (voice) or 608/265-5766 (TDD/TTY) for information and assistance.
+The admission policy is currently undergoing review, so please check with your local campus Student Services Office for the latest information.
 Placement Testing Students are required to take English and Mathematics Placement tests prior to registering as freshmen.
-Those students whose scores on the English or Mathematics Placement test fall below institutional cutoffs will be considered high risk students and required to participate in special programming.
-The American College Test (ACT) or Scholastic Aptitude Test (SAT) is required of all incoming University of Wisconsin freshmen.
+Those students whose scores on the English or Mathematics Placement test fall below institutional cutoffs will be considered high risk students and required to participate in special programming is outlined on page 13.
+The American College Test (ACT) or Scholastic Aptitude Test I (SAT I) is required of all incoming University of Wisconsin freshmen.
 (ACT or SAT scores are not required for students over 21 years of age or special students.)
 The test will be used for academic advising, career planning, and placement test interpretation.

 ADMISSION REQUIREMENTS To be admitted to the UWC as a new freshman, a student must: - 1.
 Have graduated from a recognized high school, have a certificate of GED or HSED, or present other evidence of ability to begin university work. - 2.
 Have a minimum of 17 college preparatory credits.
 Thirteen of the 17 credits must be distributed as follows: English: 4 credits Social Science: 3 credits Math: 3 credits (must include at least one credit of algebra and the equivalent of one credit of geometry) Natural Science: 3 credits The remaining four credits will be from the above areas, foreign languages, fine arts, computer science or other academic areas.
-3. Take the American College Test (ACT) or Scholastic Aptitude Test (SAT).
+3. Have taken the American College Test (ACT) or Scholastic Aptitude Test I (SAT I) if at the time of the application she or he is age 21 or under.
 The ACT or SAT scores must be received by the UW Colleges before you will be permitted to register for classes.
 Students who fail to meet these requirements may appeal to the Assistant Campus Dean for Student Services at a UW Colleges campus for an exemption.
 Particular consideration in admission will be given to applicants who have been out of school for two or more years; service veterans, as defined by state and federal policies, and students who have been disadvantaged as a result of substandard education, family income level, or ethnic background.
 Applicants who have special needs should contact the campus Student Services Office.
 HIGH RISK / WAITING LIST ADMISSIONS CATEGORIES Students will be required to participate in special programming if they have any of the following characteristics: - 1.
 High school class rank in lowest quartile; - 2.
 GED or HSED certificate; - 3.
 High school academic course deficiencies; or - 4.
 Entering as a transfer student on probation.
 In Special Programming: